 Education Belongs to Community is about the importance of local and community voice in education.
-Funding for education has been cut significantly with this year’s provincial budget.
-School boards have very difficult decisions to make and we are very concerned about the impact this will have on students.
+Funding for education was cut significantly with the 2017-18 provincial budget.
+School boards are dealing with very difficult decisions and are very concerned about the impact this budget cut will have on students.
 We need communities to continue to stand up for investment in our education system and its importance to the future of our province.

 Education Funding Cuts

-Funding has been cut by at least $55 million — the per-student funding on average across the province is down almost $500 a student for the upcoming school year.
-School boards are also currently seeking clarity about the provincial government directive to cut compensation costs by 3.5 per cent — this additional cut could have further significant impact on funding for education.
+Funding was cut by at least $55 million — the per-student funding on average across the province is down almost $500 a student for the 2017-18 school year.
+School boards are also seeking clarity about the provincial government directive to cut compensation costs by 3.5 per cent — this additional cut could have further significant impact on funding for education.

 We need you to keep adding your voice and help us send a message to the

 Government of Saskatchewan in support of publicly funded education:

 “Invest in students — invest in the future of Saskatchewan.

 Education is one of the last places cuts should be made!”

 Share your message on Twitter using #EducationIsOurFuture #EducationBelongsToCommunity